 “Eric guess what!”
 Obviously so eager she wasn’t even waiting to ask him inside first.

-“What has you so joyous my dear?”
-He began to smile her happiness as always was infectious.
+“What makes you so joyous my dear?”
+He began to smile, her happiness as always was infectious.

 “I got a job today!”
 While he was disappointed that she would not be working with him so they would be able to spend more time together he agreed that was wonderful news.

 “And where is this job darling of mine?”
 He hoped she managed to get a job outside of Bon Temp, the way the denizens of this po-dunk town treated her was not healthy.